otvorenesudy/otvorenesudy/app/views/static_pages/content/_tos.en.html.md

 #### Administrators

 The portal Otvorenesudy.sk (hereinafter “portal”) is a non-profit investigative webpage aiming to monitor and analyze information about the judiciary.
 Administrator of the portal is a non-profit organization Transparency International Slovakia
-(hereinafter “administrator”), Samuel Molnár and Pavol Zbell.
+(hereinafter “administrator”).
 The project Open Courts was created thanks to the support of the Secretariat of
 <%= link_to 'Transparency International', 'https://transparency.org' %>
 in Berlin and the project Reštart Slovensko organized by <%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.